Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Application to

 \subsection{Choice of model parameters}

 As it is demonstrated below, this set of parameters expressed in meV has the form

 Notice that $J$ in Eq.~\eqref{param} coincides with previously established value of $0.086(2)\,{\rm meV}$.
-Quantum renormalization of the value of $A$ from Eq.~\eqref{param} described by Eq.~\eqref{at} gives 0.027~meV in agreement with previously found result $0.027(1)$~meV for the magnitude of the easy-plane anisotropy.
-However, $J_2$, $J_a$, and $J_b$ in Eq.~\eqref{param} are approximately an order of magnitude larger than it was thought before. \cite{rbfemoo1,rbfemoo2,rbfemoo3,rbfemoo4,rbfemoo5}
+Quantum renormalization of the value of $A$ from Eq.~\eqref{param} described by Eq.~\eqref{at} gives 0.026~meV in agreement with previously found result $0.027(1)$~meV for the magnitude of the easy-plane anisotropy.
+However, $J_2$ in Eq.~\eqref{param} is approximately an order of magnitude larger than the single effective inter-plane coupling $J'$ suggested before (which corresponds to our $J_2$ and which by itself cannot lead to the spiral along $c$ axis). \cite{rbfemoo1,rbfemoo2,rbfemoo3,rbfemoo4,rbfemoo5} The smallness of $J'$ reflects the frustrating nature of the inter-plane interaction in $\rm RbFe(MoO_4)_2$ and that is why our $J_2$ is an order of magnitude larger than $J'$.
+However, $J_2$ value in Eq.~\eqref{param} is in a quantitative agreement with results of the first-principles calculations \cite{rbfemoofp} and $J_{a,b}$ values are consistent with the first-principles results in order of magnitude.

-It can be checked using Eq.~\eqref{tan} that parameters \eqref{param} give $q_z=0.45$ in agreement with experimental findings \cite{mitamura,inami,rbfemoo4} and $J_{{\bf k}_{0c}}<J_{{\bf k}'_{0c}}$, where ${\bf k}'_{0c}=(1/3,1/3,-1/3)$.
+It can be checked using Eq.~\eqref{tan} that parameters \eqref{param} give $q_z=0.458$ in agreement with experimental findings \cite{mitamura,inami,rbfemoo4} and $J_{{\bf k}_{0c}}<J_{{\bf k}'_{0c}}$, where ${\bf k}'_{0c}=(1/3,1/3,-1/3)$.

 Values of the saturation field in model \eqref{ham0} for field directions parallel and transverse to the anisotropy axis have the form